 By the way, there’s nothing boring about the subway tile in this kitchen, just saying.

-For example, we are doing pantry walls now which is where the storage is located, because more kitchens are being designed with decorative upper shelves or no uppers at all (at least in the area around the sink or range, see above kitchen).
+The overall design features of a white kitchen will technically date it much faster than the colour.
+For example, we are doing pantry walls now, which is where the storage is located.
+But more kitchens are being designed with decorative and open upper shelves or no upper cabinets at all (like the kitchen above).

-Choose hard finishes that don’t heavily dictate your colours FOREVER and your house will be more timeless because you or a new homeowner will have more options for inserting their personality in the end.
+So, here’s the point of this post.
+Choose hard finishes that don’t heavily dictate your decorating colours FOREVER and your house will be more timeless because you or a new homeowner will have more options for inserting their personality in the end.

-However, ultimately, the devil’s in the details.
+And remember, ultimately the devil’s in the details.